 It’s a common misconception that dog joint supplements are solely for stiffer, older canines.
 The fact is, our pooches have different health needs at each of their different life stages, and it’s up to us to keep on top of these.

 So at what age should you give your dog joint supplements?
-In this post, we’ll explore the different life stages, and why supplements could be helpful at each.
+In this article, we’ll explore the different life stages of dogs, and why joint supplements could be helpful at each stage.
 Let’s get started…

 Life stage number one: Puppy

 Few things in life are as heart-warming as bringing a new puppy home.
 In those early days, especially, you’ll be firmly in the can’t-get-enough-of-your-new-fur-baby stage.
 And it’s completely understandable.
 This is the part where cuddles are non-stop, playtime is never-ending, and every first is very exciting.

 Yes, it’s a time to really cherish.
 But it’s also important that you stay mindful of your pup’s wellbeing here.
 Too much exercise, excitement and rough play, for instance, can really take its toll on his or her health in these early stages.
 Keep up to date with any to-dos from the vet – for example, upcoming vaccines and nutritional advice.
 Try to limit too many new faces.
 And be sure to research your chosen breed – particularly around how you can help your new pup to grow strong and healthy!

 Why joint supplements are a good idea for your dog NOW

 As we mentioned above, joint supplements aren’t just reserved for ageing dogs – contrary to popular belief.
 Being proactive and taking steps to optimise the health of your puppy as it grows can only ever be a good thing!
 It also means they’ll be less likely to develop problems with stiffness and mobility as they grow older.
 Just be sure to look for a product designed especially for growing bones, as opposed to an older dog joint supplement.